woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

 CentOS / Red Hat
 ~~~~~~~~~~~~~~~~

-.. note:: By default, the OpenGeo Suite for Application Servers will not show **any** of the GDAL image formats at all.
+.. note:: By default, the Boundless Suite for Application Servers will not show **any** of the GDAL image formats at all.
 To enable GDAL image formats in this type of install, please see the section on :ref:`dataadmin.gdal`.
 This section assumes that the GDAL image formats are already enabled.

 MrSID support is provided by a separate package called **gdal-mrsid**.